Praia Grande

 Praia Grande is a municipality in the Baixada Santista Metropolitan Region, on the southern coast of the Brazilian state of São Paulo.
 It is part of the Immediate Region of Santos and its population measured in the IBGE census review in 2010 was 262,051 inhabitants.
 In the 2022 IBGE census, the population of Praia Grande was 349,935 inhabitants, being the city in Baixada Santista that grew the most in the period 2010–2022.
 It is the second most populous city on the coast of São Paulo, after only Santos.
-With an area of 149.652 km², the population density in 2022 was 2,338.32 inhabitants/km².
+With an area of 149.652 km^{2}, the population density in 2022 was 2,338.32 inhabitants/km^{2}.
 The municipality is formed by the headquarters and the district of Solemar.

 History

 Although the political emancipation is recent, the area covered today by the municipality of Praia Grande was one of the first areas colonized by the Portuguese, which began with the arrival of Martim Afonso in 1532.
 The first village founded by the explorer, sent by the Portuguese crown, was that of St. Vincent, which remained part Praia Grande until 18 January 1967.

 After its emancipation on 19 January 1967, the city slightly accelerated the pace of growth experienced since the 1950s, earning a higher quality in their public services, given the proximity of the municipal government with the reality of the local population.
 In the 1980s, the city gained new impetus to its growth with the opening of the Small Sea Bridge - Deputy Esmeraldo Soares Tarquínio de Campos Filho Bridge (in the final stretch of the Rodovia dos Imigrantes), linking the island of São Vicente in the city, and solving two problems at once: as well as relieve traffic on saturated Suspension Bridge, the city gained a direct link to the capital without the need of going through the cities of Santos and São Vicente, in order to access the Via Anchieta, then the only option to reach the capital.
 Thus, Praia Grande became the resort closest to the capital.

 However, this ease of access has brought great inconvenience, that they would be solved by 1993 when the city started a revolution: the transport system has been completely refurbished, more than 90% of the streets were paved, the sewage began an expansion of collection (which began with 60% of households by 2012 and reach 100%), being treated and thrown more than 3 km from the coast, the edge of the beach and the main tourist spots were completely re-urbanized, it was forbidden to input bus tours without prior authorization from the municipality, the road system has been completely revised and reconfigured on interventions that occurred until 2006.

 Some projects are still to be deployed in the city, regardless of the administration, such as airport charges in the region of Andaraguá, State college campuses (UNESP) and Federal (UNIFESP), the transformation of municipal landfill in ecological park (awaiting decontamination of the soil) and Route 700, linking the Anhanguera to the Rodovia dos Imigrantes.